 Signing up for TaxSlayer was super easy.
 It took me all of ten seconds to get registered and into my account.
 From the home page, just click “Start for Free”:

-Enter your name, email, and password, then create your account:
+Enter your email, username, password, and phone number, then create your account:

 And, boom!
 You’re in:

 From there, you can get started filing your taxes.